 George Mitchell Knight (1839-1891).
-Currier and leather merchant, inheriting his business from his father-in-law Joseph Colebrook.3 Elected to the Council 1879.
-Inaugurated the Jubilee Clock which formerly stood in the Broadway, replaced by the present Clock Tower in 1929.4 Director of Newbury Building Society.
+Currier and leather merchant, inheriting his business from his father-in-law Joseph Colebrook.1 Elected to the Council 1879.
+Inaugurated the Jubilee Clock which formerly stood in the Broadway, replaced by the present Clock Tower in 1929.2 Director of Newbury Building Society.
 Mason; Master of the Craft and Mark Lodges.
 Brother of Stephen Knight, Mayor in 1890.
+Friend of "Lord" George Sanger, circus impresario.3

 Robert Long (1844-1911).
 Ironmonger and cutler at 138 Bartholomew Street.
 Liberal.
 Elected to the Council for South Ward 1881.
-As Chairman of the Main Drainage Committee, he was instrumental in installing the Newbury main drainage system, started in 1894.5 Sang in St Nicolas Church choir.
+As Chairman of the Main Drainage Committee, he was instrumental in installing the Newbury main drainage system, started in 1894.4 Sang in St Nicolas Church choir.
 See also 1896.

 Stephen Knight (I) (1833-1908).
 Conservative.
 Gasfitter, tin-smith and coppersmith.
-Ironmonger.6 From being a working apprentice, he built up his own business in Cheap Street.
+Ironmonger.5 From being a working apprentice, he built up his own business in Cheap Street.
 Elected to the Council 1882.
 Instrumental in the building of Newbury Post Office 1896.
 Alderman 1906.
 Churchwarden at St Nicolas.
 Director of the Literary and Scientific Institution.
-Mason 1875; Master of the Loyal Berkshire Lodge of Hope 1880; Master of the Porchester Mark Lodge 1886.1 Brother of George Knight, Mayor in 1888.
+Mason 1875; Master of the Loyal Berkshire Lodge of Hope 1880; Master of the Porchester Mark Lodge 1886.6 Brother of George Knight, Mayor in 1888.
 Stephen's son was also Mayor (1911).